Home > Analyses > Industrials > RTX Corporation

 Revenue by Segment

-The pie chart below illustrates RTX Corporation’s revenue distribution by segment for the fiscal year 2024, highlighting the relative size and contribution of each business unit.
+This pie chart illustrates RTX Corporation’s revenue distribution across its major business segments for the fiscal year 2024.

 | Product | Description |